gitaaron/rfm7/tech_debt.md

 # Next

+  * calculate 'proximity' based on IP address instead of AWS region

+  * add 'test' cmd line arg to 'generate-share' and if set:

+    * skip download

+    * skip publish to ipns

   * fix docker (and other places) nodes-list.out (new format)

   * change 'download' dir to somewhere besides 'tmp' so that logs are more easily retained